Accessible Typography: Why Rolling Back Accessibility Changes Hurts Everyone

 What metrics will you use to ensure access didn’t get worse?

-Without those answers, rollbacks are not neutral decisions.
-They’re choices made without responsibility for impact.
+Without answers to these questions, rollbacks are not neutral decisions.
+They are choices made without responsibility for their impact.

-Fonts are one of the most invisible choices we make and that’s exactly why they matter.
-They shape comprehension, confidence, and belonging long before anyone reacts to the “content.”
+Fonts are one of the most invisible choices we make.
+That’s exactly why they matter.
+They shape comprehension, confidence, and belonging long before anyone reacts to the content.

-So the next time you choose a typeface—on a website, in a deck, in a PDF, in an email pause and ask:
+So, the next time you choose a typeface—on a website, in a presentation, in a PDF, or in an email—pause and ask:

 Who will be able to read this quickly?